 Due to its level of challenge and quality of production, Telluride 100 is included in the National Ultra Endurance Race Series (NUE), which includes some of the best mountain biking events in the country.
 NUE comprises an Epic Series, 100-mile events, and a Marathon series, which includes 50-mile and 75k length events.

 - Mohican MTB 100

 - Telluride 100/50

 - Shenandoah 100

 - Carrabassett 100

-Below there is a Veloviewer interactive map of the full 100-mile course.
+Below there is a Veloviewer interactive map of a previous full lap course.
 You can drag and play around with both the map and the profile.
 And if you want even more nerdy details about everything there is to know about the course, you can click on the link to view further information.